WANGXinyiLinda/WANGXinyiLinda.github.io/_pages/home.md

 I am a third-year PhD student in the computer science department at the University of California, Santa Barbara (UCSB).
 I am advised by professor [William Yang Wang](https://sites.cs.ucsb.edu/~william/index.html).
 I am interested in understanding deep learning models, especially pre-trained large language models, using principled causality-based/probabilistic approaches.

-*I'm going to intern at MSR Canada at Montreal in Summer 2023.
+*I'm working as a research intern at MSR Montreal for Summer 2023.
 Please feel free to reach out to me if you want to chat about research!*

 <!-- *I'm actively looking for a 2023 summer research internship.
 Please feel free to reach out to me if you think I could be a fit!* -->
 <!-- and I have also been working with professor [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/).  -->